Spaqin/spaq-in/src/posts/tropical-depression-camera-resources.md

 How can I not mention it?
 That's the marketplace for mainland China; if you want to get a new Chinese lens, that's closest to the source.
 However that doesn't mean it's the cheapest - I found some lenses in Sim City for less than the Taobao price.

+It also applies to film - Chinastill (deremjetted Vision 3), Aeronega (Aerocolor) or Lucky 200 (review coming soon) and various black and white emulsions are usually cheaper than locally.
+That's my main source of film.

+Same goes for cheap accessories like CPL filters.
+Maybe not Marumi or other top Japanese brands, but I respect Zomei.

 ## Price.com.hk

 It's a price comparison site, and it does list the shops and whatnot, but it doesn't deal with sales directly.
 Contact the shops to ask if they really have the thing you want in stock - they usually don't.